Shopify/polaris/polaris.shopify.com/content/tools/stylelint-polaris/rules/z-index-function-disallowed-list.md

   - z-index rules
 ---

-Try to use Polaris [z-index tokens](https://polaris.shopify.com/tokens/z-index) instead of custom styles so that z-index is consistent across the Admin.
-This helps merchants have a coherent user experience and also ensures that z-index are in sync with updates from the design system.
+Try to use Polaris [z-index tokens](/tokens/z-index) instead of custom styles so that z-index is consistent across the Admin.
+This helps merchants have a coherent user experience and also ensures that z-index is in sync with updates from the design system.

 ```diff
 // Do